briand/computing-sota-az-boundaries-w7o/W7O/README_W7O.md

 }
 ```

 The output format has been designed to work with SOTLAS.
+The title property works with CalTopo

 ### ImageServer Query Parameters